Agwari, Jalore

 Agwari is a village in Ahore tehsil of Jalore district of Rajasthan State in India.
 The village is situated 14 km east of the Ahore beside 2 km of NH 325.
 Jawai River separates Agwari and Kuada.
 The nearest Railway Station is Jalore and Falna.
 Gangavas is 4 km away.
 The PIN code is 307030.
+Agwari village has population of 3833 of which 1830 are males while 2003 are females as per Population Census 2011.